SARFAESI Lawyer in Chennai —

 Section 13 Enforcement & Defence

-Advocate Subodh Bajpai of Unified Chambers and Associates provides specialist SARFAESI Act legal services in Chennai, Tamil Nadu.
+Unified Chambers and Associates — a partner-led team of advocates and associates — provides specialist SARFAESI Act legal services in Chennai, Tamil Nadu.
 The Securitisation and Reconstruction of Financial Assets and Enforcement of Securities Interest Act 2002 (SARFAESI Act) is the most powerful tool available to secured creditors for enforcing their security interest without court intervention.
-Our firm represents banks, NBFCs, and ARCs in enforcing SARFAESI provisions in Chennai, and equally represents borrowers in defending against wrongful SARFAESI actions before DRT Chennai.
-With 25 years of exclusive debt recovery practice, Advocate Bajpai has handled hundreds of SARFAESI matters across India, including enforcement and defence proceedings in Chennai and Tamil Nadu.
+The firm, led by Senior Partner Adv.
+Subodh Bajpai (LLM, MBA XLRI), represents banks, NBFCs, and ARCs as panel counsel in enforcing SARFAESI provisions in Chennai, and equally represents borrowers in defending against wrongful SARFAESI actions before DRT Chennai.
+The practice has handled hundreds of SARFAESI matters across India, including Section 13(2) demand notices, Section 13(4) possession, Section 14 District Magistrate orders, e-auction conduct, and Section 17 DRT defence in Chennai and Tamil Nadu.

 Whether you are a bank seeking to enforce your security interest or a borrower challenging unlawful possession in Chennai, Unified Chambers provides senior-level legal representation at every stage of the SARFAESI process.